alan0x64/eventapp/README.md

 #### Organization App

 ##### Bugs
-- QR scan bug when check in and checking out
 - Fix Refresh on home Screen and etc..
 - QR Screen Camera Buttons does not work
 - IOS Notification